-Gillian McClure is an author and illustrator with a Primary Teaching Diploma.
-She has many years’ experience of doing fun,hands-on illustration and writing workshops in Primary schools using her own stories as a stimulus to inspire pupils’ own creativity.
-Her one-off visits are ideal for World Book Day or a school Art Week or Book Week.
-She also gives workshops to student teachers in Faculties of Education on how to use her books as a literacy tool linked to the National Curriculum.
+I'm a picture book author and illustrator with a Primary Teaching Diploma.
+I've many years’ experience of giving fun,hands-on illustration and writing workshops in Primary Schools and libraries using my stories and pictures to inspire pupils’ own creativity.
+My workshops can be adapted for all age groups and are ideal for World Book Day or a school Art Week or Book Week.
+I also give virtual workshops - check out recent testimonials below.

 EYFS Foundation Stage

 - Dog on Wheels is fast paced and fun and will grab the interest of all children with its skateboarding theme.
 Told in rhyme and with a lot to spot in the pictures, it offers an entertaining way of developing literacy skills and ties in with topics on travel, transport and reading road signs.
 I have a model dog on wheels, bunting with prepositions of movement written on it and a large roll of frieze paper so that pupils, having heard the adventures of Dubbin Dog on Wheels and seen in the artwork where he goes,can create a new journey for him.
 And so a new story starts...

 - Topics – fantasy.
 Creating a mysterious character and giving that character a name (year 1).
 Who lives inside the Warty Tree?
 In The Little White Sprite a boy goes through through a hole, into the hollow inside a strange tree.
 Creating a mysterious place where you enter another world, in the tradition of Alice in Wonderland.
 Here's a video clip, done in conjunction with NAPE, showing a workshop based on The Little White Sprite for year 1 & 2 pupils